Colleen M. Casey, Psy.D.

 Introductory Calls FAQ

-Dr. Casey offers a free, 15-minute phone consultation.
+I offer a free, 15-minute phone consultation.
 Here are common questions about the introductory call.

 What should I talk about during the introductory call?